• Home

 Security Guard Patrol Reporting

-It is the custom and practice of all contract security patrol industry to complete daily activity reports (DARs) and incident reports for each site they patrol.
+It is the custom and practice of all contract security patrol industries to complete daily activity reports (DARs) and incident reports for each site they patrol.
 Despite this practice, it is important to require written DAR and incident reports as part of the contract for service.
 This is usually one of the items specified in the post orders.

 As a rule of thumb, if you don’t receive a written report, assume the patrol did not occur and don’t pay for the service until you receive one.
 This practice will ensure that reports are written and submitted in a timely manner.